-Steven is the Stanley A. Star Professor of Law & Business at Duke University and is the founding director of Duke’s interdisciplinary Global Financial Markets Center.
+Steven is the Stanley A. Star Distinguished Professor of Law and Business at Duke University and is the founding director of Duke’s interdisciplinary Global Financial Markets Center.
 His areas of research and scholarship include insolvency and bankruptcy law, international financial regulation, capital markets and systemic risk, and commercial law.

 Prior to joining the Duke faculty, Steven was a partner at two leading international law firms where he represented top banks and other financial institutions in structuring innovative capital market financing transactions, both domestic and international.
 He has been the Leverhulme Visiting Professor at the University of Oxford, Distinguished Visiting Professor at University College London Faculty of Laws, visiting professor at the University of Geneva Faculty of Law, and senior fellow at the University of Melbourne Law School, as well as an adviser to the United Nations.